astriaorg/docs/docs/local-rollup/1-introduction.md

 # Overview

-This guide will walk you through deploying a rollup full node on a local Kubernetes (k8s) cluster which uses the remote Astria shared sequencer network.
+This guide will walk you through deploying a rollup full node on a local Kubernetes cluster which uses the Astria shared sequencer network.

-We use Docker Desktop and Kubernetes in Docker (Kind)

 ## Local Dependencies